PacketFire/packetfire_site/content/post/ha-with-bgp.md

 kernel1  Kernel   master   up     12:05:06
 ```

 If you see that peer2 and peer3 are "Established", everything is working as expected and we are ready to go.
-Before we begin playing with this playground, I will provide a brief overview of how BGP works.
+Before we begin working with this playground, in the next section I will begin reviewing how best path selection is accomplished in BGP.